HarrisonHall/fpsi/README.md

 data/state system.
 In the future a version 2.0 might have allow the data/state system to be abstracted into plugins, but the current implementation works for now.
 Otherwise, there is certainly room for optimization.

+> GUI?

+FPSI works completely without the gui.
+The gui is a plugin that is useful when fpsi is ran locally or is used to manage data from other nodes.
+The gui was originally baked into full builds and used gtk, but has since switched to being embedded inside a plugin using dear imgui.